 Things to do at Portarlington

-The Portarlington pier and breakwater has a daily ferry that runs back and forth from the Docklands Melbourne to Portarlington.
+Portarlington Pier has a daily ferry that runs back and forth from the Docklands, Melbourne, to Portarlington.
 This is a vibrant town full of cafes, bakeries, golf, and shops.
-Beach views and ferry rides overlooking the Bellarine Peninsula and entrance of Port Phillip Bay.
-Portarlington is the home to good local produce such as mussels and wine with many vineyards just beyond the town’s doorstep.
-Nearby attractions in Portarlington include the historical mil or the nearby miniature railway for kids.
+Enjoy breathtaking beach views and take in the sights of ferry rides overlooking the Bellarine Peninsula and the entrance of Port Phillip Bay.
+Portarlington is the home to good local produce, such as mussels and wine, with many vineyards just beyond the town’s doorstep.
+Nearby attractions in Portarlington include the historical mill and the nearby miniature railway for kids.

-The closest main township from Portarlington is Geelong located 70 kilometers away from Melbourne with many shops, parks, piers, restaurants, cafes, and adventures.
-The town is home to roughly 75,000 residents making it a large township within Victoria.
-Some of the local attractions include the beautifully maintained Geelong botanic gardens.
-Which offers amazing landscaped gardens for the whole family to enjoy.
-If you’re after a bit more excitement then look no further than Geelong adventure park which has world-class rides and waterslides.
-Including the new Tsunami waterslide.
-There is also Serendip Sanctuary is not far closer to Lara which offers free access to Australia’s wildlife and gardens.
-The Geelong waterfront area is a lovely vibrant spot full of piers and great for walking, picnics, and eating.
+The closest townships to Portarlington are Geelong, located 70 kilometres away from Melbourne, with many shops, parks, piers, restaurants, cafes, and adventures.
+The town is home to roughly 75,000 residents, making it a large township within Victoria.
+Some of the local attractions include the Geelong Botanic Gardens, with fantastic landscaped gardens for the whole family to enjoy.
+If you’re after a bit more excitement, then look no further than Geelong Adventure Park, which has rides and waterslides, including the new Tsunami.
+There is also the Serendip Sanctuary, near Lara, which provides free access to Australia’s wildlife and gardens.
+The Geelong waterfront area is a lovely, vibrant spot full of piers and great for walking, picnics, and eating.
 There are also several local breweries, markets, and art exhibitions.
-Prior to Geelong, you can also visit the You Yangs.
+Before Geelong, you can also visit the You Yangs.

 Fishing at Portarlington Pier

-At Portarlington pier Rockwall, you can target a wide variety of species.
-It’s important when fishing here to have a target species in mind as your gear choices and rig setups will be significantly different.
+At Portarlington pier, Rockwall, you can target a wide variety of species.
+It’s crucial when fishing here to have a target species in mind, as your gear choices and rig setups will be significantly different.

 Portarlington Pier has been upgraded and extended over the years.
-It now includes a marina for boats and 500 meters long Rockwall which protects the harbor.
-The pier recently received another major upgrade of $9.6 million dollars approved in 2020 to install a new covered walkway for ferry passengers, a new pier head, and an improved accessible low landing.
+It now includes a marina for boats and a 500-meter-long rock wall which protects the harbour.
+The pier recently received another major upgrade of $9.6 million approved in 2020 to install a new covered walkway for ferry passengers, a new pier head, and an improved accessible low landing.
 The deck will be widened between the shore and the low landing, while sections of the outer arm and berthing area will be reconstructed.
-Recent upgrades were only completed in 2017 already making it a popular fishing, boating, and diving spot.
+Recent upgrades were only completed in 2017, already making it a popular fishing, boating, and diving spot.
 It’s also home to 20 of the Port Phillip to Docklands ferries.
 The old Portarlington pier, which closed in 2018, will be demolished.

 Below shows a double-snelled rig and above an Ezi rig slier with interchangeable sinkers.
-This is great for land-based fishing when using full baits like pilchards and silver whiting.
+This is great for land-based fishing when using whole baits like pilchards and silver whiting.

 Best Baits Fishing Portarlington Pier